dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Why does PowerVault throw the error: ``You cannot create a linear disk group when a virtual disk group exists on the system.``?**

 At any given time only one type of disk group can be created on the system.
 That is, all disk groups on the system have to exclusively be linear or virtual.
 To fix the issue, either delete the existing disk group or change the type of pool you are creating.

-**What to do when iDRAC template execution throws a warning regarding older firmware versions:**

-**Potential Cause**: Older firmware version in PowerEdge servers.
-Omnia supports only iDRAC 8 based Dell PowerEdge Servers with firmware versions 2.75.75.75 and above and iDRAC 9 based Dell PowerEdge Servers with Firmware versions 4.40.40.00 and above.

-1. Update iDRAC firmware version in PowerEdge servers manually to the supported version.

-2. Re-run idrac_template.

 **Why does the 'Initialize Kubeadm' task fail with 'nnode.Registration.name: Invalid value: \"<Host name>\"'?**